pete-mba5/pete-mba5.github.io/_posts/2023-04-09-picture-of-the-day.markdown

 categories: jekyll update
 ---

 Running with the GoPro in my hometown.
+This will be the new series for this week.

-It is just 1200km but the weather is milder and nicer here.
-It is always nice to run here and dig deeper into my old memories.
+It is just 1200km but the weather is milder here.
+I cannot listen to podcast while running because every detail and  every corner triggers old memories.

-Some places remain the same but, others are totally changed and cannot trigger anything.
-It is too late to document the place I was born and raised, but I will find some other ones.
+Some places remain the same while others are totally changed.
+It is too late to document all the places I know since I  was born and raised in the same state, but I will try to do a good work, taking pictures of the most significant ones.

-Today I got a nice picture of the romanic building of St. Pere Ullastre.
-To the right we can see the mountain, Puig de la Creu and on the left, La Mola.
+Today I got a nice picture of the romanic building of St. Pere Ullastre, sorrounded by two of the peaks I am going to visit this week.
+To the right we can see "el Puig de la Creu" and to the left "La Mola".